autobib/autobib/README.md

 - All of your data might be deleted.
 - The interface may change without warning in unexpected ways.

-AutoBib is currently usable, and you are welcome to try it out with these caveats in mind.
+On the other hand, AutoBib is currently usable, and you are welcome to try it out with these caveats in mind.
+Please report any issues in the [issue page](https://github.com/autobib/autobib/issues).

 # AutoBib
 AutoBib is a command-line tool for managing bibliographic records.